6876h9/agentic-playground/README.md

 # agentic-playground

-unzip the zip and extract the mod in your people playgroind Mods folder
+## unzip the zip and extract the mod in your People Playground Mods folder